Corsairs Of Akron Remembered

 Key Takeaways:

-• Those who contact the museum will be recognized at a special ceremony during the Aero Expo air show (June 19-20).
+• These individuals will be recognized at a special ceremony during the Aero Expo air show on June 19-20 at Akron Fulton Airport and will receive free tickets.

 See a mistake?
 Contact us.